Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Introduction

-Using such observations, STScI is planning to undertake a survey of rocky M-dwarf exoplanets with 500 hours of JWST Director's Discretionary Time (DDT), informed by the report from the Working Group on Strategic Exoplanet Initiatives with HST and JWST \citep{redfield2024report}. \citet{redfield2024report} proposed a programme to observe 15-20 rocky planets with 2 to 15 secondary eclipses each using the MIRI F1500W filter.
+Using such observations, STScI is currently implementing a survey of rocky M-dwarf exoplanets with 500 hours of JWST Director's Discretionary Time (DDT), informed by the report from the Working Group on Strategic Exoplanet Initiatives with HST and JWST \citep{redfield2024report}. \citet{redfield2024report} proposed a programme to observe 15-20 rocky planets with 2 to 15 secondary eclipses each using the MIRI F1500W filter.
 Its aim is to detect emission lower than expected for a bare-rock planet without an atmosphere, which is proposed to be a signature of atmospheric heat redistribution \citep{koll2019identifying,koll2022scaling}.
 Detecting atmospheres in this way is proposed as a test of the ``cosmic shoreline'' hypothesis relating to the prevalence of atmospheres on rocky exoplanets \citep{zahnle2017cosmic}.
-The purpose of this paper is to simulate potential surfaces and atmospheres on a range of the most observable rocky exoplanets, to identify observational degeneracies, and to identify unambiguous signatures of atmospheres.
-We aim to use these results to inform the planning and analysis of future observations of rocky planets with JWST, in the planned 500 hour survey programme and in other observing programmes.
+The purpose of this paper is to simulate potential surfaces and atmospheres on a range of the most observable rocky exoplanets, to identify degeneracies and to identify unambiguous signatures of atmospheres.
+We aim to use these results to inform the planning and analysis of observations of rocky planets with JWST.

+The use of MIRI photometric filters to detect signatures of atmospheres on rocky exoplanets was first demonstrated in detail by \citet{deming2009discovery}, which identified the significantly lower emission at $15\mu$m that could be produced by CO$_{2}$ absorption, as well as a correspondingly higher emission at $11.3\mu$m.
+We follow in particular the work of \citet{hu2012theoretical}, which identified the variety of surface albedos and identifiable spectral features possible for a range of exoplanet surfaces.

+\citet{mansfield2019identifying} simulated the thermal emission observed by the JWST MIRI/LRS instrument for the surface types considered in \citet{hu2012theoretical}, showing how the observed emission depends on the surface type. \citet{mansfield2019identifying} also showed how bare-rock planets can emit more strongly from their day-sides at longer wavelengths than would be expected from their equilibrium temperatures, due to the relatively higher emissivity of the modelled surfaces at longer wavelengths.
+They suggested that their results ruled out day-side bare-rock emission below a certain value, so could be used as a method of detecting atmospheres on rocky planets. \citet{koll2019identifying} compared strategies using MIRI/LRS eclipses and phase curves to detect signs of atmospheric heat redistribution on rocky planets, and concluded that eclipses were a more efficient way to do this, primarily using the results of \citet{mansfield2019identifying} to discard the possibility of false positives caused by high-albedo bare-rock planets.